fefas/blog/src/_posts/2024-01-03-project-pivotal-partnership-integration.md

 ...
 ```

-It was a set of around 10 REST-like endpoints with request and response bodies
+The entire specification included around 10 REST-like endpoints with clearly
-well defined.
-There was also a reponse time limit requirements that we should
-pay attention to.
-Pretty straight forward, right?
+defined request and response bodies.
+Additionally, there were strict response
+time limits that required our attention.
+Pretty straightforward, right?

-The company's existing architecture followed a microservices-like style with
+The company's existing architecture followed a microservices-like approach,
-both async and sync communication approaches extensively used.
-While most of the
+using both asynchronous and synchronous communication methods.
+While most
-services were respecting the bounded contexts kinda of decently, there were some
-technical concerns that quickly caught my sensers:

-1. Reliability and performance issues due to the extensive use of HTTP calls for
-   data query.
-After talking to few engineers, it was mainly caused by fear of
-   data duplication and the absence of eventual consistency concept.

-2. Design flaws visible both on internal code and integration interfaces leading
-   to anemic domain and complex service integrations.

-3. No proper infrastructure setup due to an in-house deployment process leading
-   to higher complexity and risk on releases and on new services creation.

-4. Not only the database of all services was in a single RDS instance, some
-   services were using read access to tables out of their desiguinated schema.
-   That made rollbacks highly risky because all services would get affected and
-   created highly implicity service coupling.

-There were clearly many of the hassles, but not many of the benefits that the
-chosen architecture style could provide.

-One could assess that those problems were mainly caused by the absence of
-meaningful application Domain-Driven Design (DDD) and Micro Service Architecture
+services adhered decently to bounded contexts, a few technical concerns
-principles, but that is another conversation... let's get back to the project.
+immediately caught my attention, but that is another discussion not relevant
+here... let's get back to the project.

-I mentioned before there was already a draft solution on the table and, as
+As mentioned earlier, there was already a preliminary solution in place.
-expected, it was a new microservices with the purpose of containing the
+Predictably, it entailed a new microservice designed to house partnership
-partnership mapping data and forwarding calls to the involved services, In other
+mapping data and redirect calls to the involved services.
+Essentially, the
-words, the solution was anti-corruption layer (ACL) as a microservice between
+solution acted as an anti-corruption layer (ACL) microservice situated between
-the partner client and internal services:
+the partner client and our internal services:

 {{ 'Proposed Solution' | post_image }}

-A futher reason given as justification for a new service creation was
+Another justification for creating this new service was scalability.
+The
-scalability.
-The argument was that new service could supposely scale
+argument presented was that this new service could supposedly scale
-independently according to the partner's demand.
+independently based on the partner’s demand.

 ## My Contribution

-After understanding the context of the project, the domain of each microservice,
+After familiarizing myself with the project's context, understanding each
-as well as the use cases present in each of them, getting to know my team mates
+microservice's domain, delving into their relevant use cases, getting to know my
-better,  the technical details required to meet the project success, I started
+teammates, and absorbing the technical intricacies crucial for project success,
-making questions, and challenging the proposed solution...
-I immediately
+I began questioning and challenging the proposed solution.
+It became evident to
-realized risks if we were to implement the proposed new service.

-The main idea came with the fact that every endpoint demanded by the partner was
+me that implementing the proposed new service posed significant risks.

+Upon scrutinizing the endpoints demanded by the partner, I noticed an important
-already implemented in one of the existing service being one of its
+detail.
+Every required endpoint was already implemented within one existing
-responsibility the direct integration with common e-commerce checkout
+service which held the responsibility of direct integration with common
-solutions, like Magento.

-There was only one exception.
-One of the required endpoints was a brand new use
+e-commerce checkout solutions, such as Magento.
+There was only one exception: an
-case not needed so far for the directly integrated e-commerces and, therefore,
+use case required for this project, previously unnecessary for the directly
-an implementation from scratch was required.
+integrated e-commerce platforms.
+Because this new use case was also related to
+e-commerce integration, it could be implemented in this same service.

-Within my second week at the company, I brought my points to the team:
+Within my second week at the company, I presented my takes to the team:

-1. A new service for this project would be a mere technical split because there
+1. Creating a new service for this project seemed unnecessary as there wasn't a
-   was no meaningful bounded context that could justify such hard codebase and
+   meaningful bounded context justifying such a segregated codebase and
    deployment isolation.

-   There was already a service responsible for e-commerce checkout integrations
+   The existing service responsible for e-commerce checkout integrations could
-   and everything could be solved by providing the very same use cases over a
+   handle everything by simply providing the same use cases via a new port to
-   new port in order to attend this new type of client.

-   Furthermore, thanks to the CQS usage to design the use cases of the service,
+   accommodate this new client type.

+   Leveraging Command Query Separation (CQS) already present in the service
-   a new port implementation would be pretty much trivial.
+   would make implementing a new port almost trivial.

-2. Scalability would not be solved by the simply creation of a new service.
-In
+2. Scalability wouldn't be resolved solely by creating a new service.
+The
-   our case, the existing service would be the bottleneck regardless of a new
+   existing service would remain the bottleneck regardless of a new, faster
-   fast service.
-Worse than that, the new service would only hurt the response
+   service.
+Moreover, the new service would likely compromise response time and
-   time and reliability due to the addition of one more failure point.
+   reliability by introducing another potential failure point.

-   Additionally, we would be closely working with our partner on the activation
+   Close collaboration with our partner on activating new e-commerce
-   of new e-commerce integrations.
-This further decreased the seek for a
-   premature optmization.
+   integrations mitigated the urgency for premature optimization.

-3. High complexity for the new service setup would greatly consume team
+3. The high complexity associated with setting up the new service would heavily
-   resources without bringing any benefit to the project in the aftermath.
+   drain team resources without commensurate benefits for the project's outcome.

-After some discussions, this much simpler solution was agreed and documented.
+Following discussions, a consensus was reached and documented.
+With this simpler
-The implementation escope was reduced from a new microservice to a set of
+solution, the implementation scope was streamlined from a new microservice to a
-controllers in a module designated to this new type of client and a table to
+collection of controllers within a designated module catering to this new client
-match the inner-vs-outer related ids:
+type, alongside a table to corelate inner-vs-outer related IDs.

 {{ 'My Solution' | post_image }}

 ## Result

-The original deadline of 4 months was totally beaten when we delivered the first
+We surpassed the original tough 4-month deadline by delivering the first store
-store integration in 2 months.
-We suddenly saw ourselves blocked by our partner.
+integration within a remarkable 2 months.
+What initially were apprehension of
-What was a failure fear, turned into an impressing result echoed to the
+failure turned into an impressive outcome that resonated throughout upper
-up-management and investors.
-Now we had proven we were a startup that could
+management and investors.
+This success affirmed our identity as a startup
-deliver a product meeting the expectations of a major market player with high
+capable of timely delivering a product meeting the expectations of a major
-agility.

-The team had the work immensilly recognized during the next quarter meetup and
-we were not known for delays any longer, but for our great achievement could
-pivot our product.
+market player.

+During the subsequent quarterly meetup, our team received immense recognition
+for our work.
+We transitioned from being known for delays to celebrate how our
+achievement could pivot pivot the product and company.

 ## Learnings

 I had many personal takens from this project.
-This is the work I have done in
+This is the work from my recent
-my recent career path I am most proud of.
-The reasons are all bellow.
+career path I am most proud of.

 This next statement is propably irrelevant for the audience: I do believe I
 nailed this one.
-While my argumentation skills have much to improve, I naturaly
+While my argumentation skills have much to get improved, I
-had the courage and challenged a solution that I was sure it would have brougth
+naturaly had the courage the courage to challenge a solution that I knew would
-much stress and useless work to the team, leading cost increase to the company.
-I stood up and we together could deliver a successful result.

-There was also my first proof that I do not have such high microservice
+burden the team with unnecessary stress and useless work, ultimately escalating
+costs for the company.
+Standing up allowed us to collectively deliver a
+successful outcome.

+Moreover, this project marked my realization that my enthusiasm for
-obsession.
-Before this project, I had always worked on environments where
+microservices isn't an all obsession.
+Prior to this project, I had primarily
-careful service extraction from monoliths could bring benifits.
-I like
+operated in environments where careful extracting services from monoliths
-simplicity and small services can help to reduce the local complexity.
-However,
-here I was sure I could balance pros and cons.
-Microservice is costly
-architectural style and it only gets more costly when principles are hardly
-broken and without a proper infrastructure.
+brought substantial benefits.
+However, here, I proved to myself the importance
+of striking a balance between the advantages and disadvantages of any decision.

-It was my first opportunity to create impact without coding.
-I did code, but the
+This project also presented the first clear opportunity to make an impact beyond
+coding.
+While I did also code a bit, but the real impact came from challenging,
-real impact was on the discussion, planning, and writing the Architectural
-Decision Record with pros and cons of the chosen solution.
-This was a crucial
-milestone to my career goal of pursueing technical path.
+discussion, assessment, and decision.
+This milestone is aligned with my career
+goals.

-The most important learning came only much later that I just realized almost two
+Lastly and the most importantly learning emerged almost two years after the
-years after the project completion.
-My contribution had a meaningful impact only
-because:
+project's completion.
+I realized that my contribution could only hold
+significant weight because of:

-1. My teammates were pretty open to listening to a very fresh new comer that had
+1. My teammates openness to listening to a fresh newcomer with far less overall
-   much less overall context than they did.
+   context than they possessed.
 2. Management full trust and support.

-I am greatly thankful to all my mates at that time.
-They enabled me in such a
+I am immensely grateful to all my teammates during that period.
+Their openness
-way I could not understand at the time.
+and support enabled me in ways I couldn't fully comprehend at the time.

-Following it, I gotta also watch out myself to **never push others back**.
+Moving forward, I gotta watch out myself to **never push others back**.